The Local Projection Residual Bootstrap for AR(1) Models: Asymptotic Refinements

 where $\beta(\rho,h)$ is as in \eqref{eq:beta} and $C_n^*(h,1-\alpha)$ is as in \eqref{eq:bootstrap_CI}. \end{theorem}

-Theorem \ref{thm:rates_bootstrap} provides in \eqref{eq:thm_rates_boots_2} the rate of convergence of the ECP of the confidence interval $C_n^*(h,1-\alpha)$.
-The rate of convergence is similar to the one derived in our informal explanation in Section \ref{sec:why_boots}, but it is slower than the convergence rates obtained for the ECP of symmetrical confidence intervals using bootstrap methods in the i.i.d. data case; see \cite{Hall1992TheBA} and \cite{Horowitz2001, Horowitz2019}.
+Theorem \ref{thm:rates_bootstrap} presents the size of the ECP of the confidence interval $C_n^*(h,1-\alpha)$ in \eqref{eq:thm_rates_boots_2}.
+This is similar to the one derived in our informal explanation in Section \ref{sec:why_boots}, but it is typically larger than those obtained for the ECP of symmetrical confidence intervals using bootstrap methods in the i.i.d. data case; see \cite{Hall1992TheBA} and \cite{Horowitz2001, Horowitz2019}.

 The proof of Theorem \ref{thm:rates_bootstrap} is presented in Appendix \ref{appendix:thm:rates_bootstrap}.
-It relies on two claims: the existence of the Edgeworth expansion for the distribution $J_n(\cdot,h,P,\rho)$ and the existence of constants $C_1$ and $C_2$ such that $P_{\rho}(|\Delta_n| > C_1 n^{-1-\epsilon} ) \le C_2 n^{-1-\epsilon} $, where $\Delta_n = c_n^*(h,1-\alpha)-c_n(h,1-\alpha)$, and $c_n(h,1-\alpha)$ and $c_n^*(h,1-\alpha)$ are defined in \eqref{eq:cv_finite} and \eqref{eq:cv_bootstrap}, respectively.
+It relies on two claims: the existence of the Edgeworth expansion for the distribution $J_n(\cdot,h,P,\rho)$ and the existence of constants $C_1$ and $C_2$ such that $P_{\rho}(|\Delta_n| > C_1 n^{-(1+\epsilon)} ) \le C_2 n^{-(1+\epsilon)} $, where $\Delta_n = c_n^*(h,1-\alpha)-c_n(h,1-\alpha)$, and $c_n(h,1-\alpha)$ and $c_n^*(h,1-\alpha)$ are defined in \eqref{eq:cv_finite} and \eqref{eq:cv_bootstrap}, respectively.
 We next sketch the proof based on those two claims.
 We can derive

 where the last equality follows from the existence of the Edgeworth expansion for the distribution $J_n(\cdot,h,P,\rho)$ (our first claim), which implies